dataset-ninja/sports-mot/README.md

 # SportsMOT Dataset

-SportsMOT is a dataset for object detection task.
+SportsMOT is a dataset for object detection and identification tasks.